Stelco jumps in trading debut as it goes it alone

-Stelco Holdings Inc. jumped as much as 17 per cent as the 107-year-old Canadian steelmaker returned to public markets Friday following two trips through bankruptcy court.
+Stelco Holdings Inc. gained 13 percent as the 107-year-old Canadian steelmaker returned to public markets Friday following two trips through bankruptcy court.

-The shares rose 12 per cent to $18.99 as of 12:46 p.m. in Toronto.
-The steelmaker raised $200-million in its initial public offering after pricing its shares at $17 apiece, the midpoint of its disclosed range.
+The shares closed at C$19.20 in Toronto, giving it a market value of about C$1.67 billion ($1.31 billion).
+The steelmaker raised C$200 million in its initial public offering after pricing its shares at C$17 apiece, the midpoint of its disclosed range.

 The share gain probably stems from the fact that there are no other publicly traded Canadian steel companies, said James May, managing director of Toronto-based price forecaster Steel-Insight.

-"I think it's just a limited availability of steel names out there in the Canadian market," Mr. May said Friday in a phone interview.
+"I think it's just a limited availability of steel names out there in the Canadian market," May said Friday in a phone interview.
 "There isn't really a peer."

 The trading debut, the first IPO globally for a steelmaker since 2010, marks a rebirth for Hamilton, Ontario-based Stelco, which emerged from creditor protection in June after it was purchased by private equity firm Bedrock Industries.
 Stelco was previously owned by Pittsburgh-based U.S. Steel Corp., which acquired the Canadian company in 2007 after it emerged from its first stint in bankruptcy protection.